AriyanMLZM/threejs-react-3DShowcase/README.md

 - Orbit Controls to explore the scene.
 - View Hotspots to enhance the showcase.
-- Smooth Camera animations to to professionalize the showcase.
+- Smooth Camera animations to professionalize the showcase.

 ### Technical